Arvanu

 Bridges business and technical work

-This role is useful when the leadership team cares about AI but nobody is clearly responsible for turning that interest into a real operating plan.
+Most useful when the leadership team cares about AI but nobody is clearly responsible for turning that interest into a real operating plan with real deadlines.

-For many companies, especially smaller or mid-sized ones, a full-time Head of AI is too expensive or too early.
-Fractional support gives the company senior judgment without pretending it already has a full AI department.
+For most companies, a full-time Head of AI is too expensive or too early.
+Fractional support gives you senior judgment without pretending you already have an AI department.

 Why companies search for this